A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 Every RL system passes through two phases.
 In the \textit{training phase}, the agent interacts with an environment (simulated or real) and updates its parameters.
 In the \textit{execution phase} (also called the deployment phase), the policy is frozen and used to make decisions without further updates.
 This distinction is critical for interpreting ``online.''
 Online training in RL almost always takes place inside a simulator (and not in the ``real world'').
-AlphaGo Zero trained online through millions of self-play games; when it faced Lee Sedol, its weights were frozen and it was purely executing its trained policy.
-Some deployed systems in Section~\ref{section:applications} followed this pattern cleanly; DiDi's dispatch system trained a value function from historical trip data, then deployed with fixed weights.
+AlphaGo Zero trained online through millions of self-play games; when it faced Lee Sedol, its parameters were frozen and it was purely executing its trained policy.
+Some deployed systems in Section~\ref{section:field_deployments} followed this pattern cleanly; DiDi's dispatch system trained value information from historical trip data and then embedded the learned signal in production dispatch.
 Others blur the boundary.
 The hotel revenue management system in Section~\ref{sec:hotel} updated Q-values from realized returns after each completed episode during live operation, making it an \textit{in-field} learner rather than a frozen executor.\footnote{``In-field'' is not standard RL vocabulary.
-We introduce it here to distinguish live-market online learning, where exploration has real financial cost, from the far more common case of online learning inside a simulator.} Bandit algorithms (Section~\ref{section:bandits}) also learn in-field by design, updating demand estimates from real customer responses during deployment.
+The term is introduced here to distinguish live-market online learning, where exploration has real financial cost, from the far more common case of online learning inside a simulator.} Bandit algorithms (Section~\ref{section:bandits}) also learn in-field by design, updating demand estimates from real customer responses during deployment.